Profile: American Express Co (AXP.N)

 Global Commercial Services

 American Express is a provider of corporate payment solutions and a travel management company for businesses worldwide.
 Global Corporate Payments (GCP) offers a range of payments and expense management solutions to companies worldwide through our Corporate Card Programs and Business-to-Business Payment Solutions.
 The American Express Corporate Card is a charge card that individuals may obtain through a corporate account established by their employer for business purposes.
 Through its Corporate Card Program, companies can manage their travel, entertainment and everyday business expenses and negotiate more effectively with suppliers, among other benefits.

 GCP offers companies and individual Card Members the ability to manage their Corporate Card Programs, and offers companies the ability to manage their Business-to-Business Payment Solutions, on a round-the-clock basis through a suite of secure Web-based online tools.
 American Express Global Business Travel (GBT) offers globally integrated online, offline and mobile travel solutions, which are designed to help its clients service their traveling employees and manage and optimize their travel expenses.
 GBT provides the services to its corporate clients, which include small to mid-size businesses, and large, multinational and global companies: full-service online and offline travel booking and reservation services and support; travel program management services; consulting services; and meetings and events management services.

 Corporate & Other

-The Company competes with Visa Inc. (Visa), MasterCard International, Inc. (MasterCard), Discover Financial Services, Discover, JCB, China UnionPay, PayPal, Citibank, Bank of America, JPMorgan Chase, Capital One Financial, HSBC, Banco Santander, U.S. Bank, and Google Wallet.
+The Company competes with Visa Inc., MasterCard International, Inc, Discover Financial Services, Discover, JCB, China UnionPay, PayPal, Bank of America, Capital One Financial, Citibank, JPMorgan Chase, Banco Santander, U.S. Bank and HSBC.